campusrover/PupperPy/README.md

 # PupperPy
 Software for the control and management of the Stanford Pupper Robot

+*This readme is behind.
+Please find more complete documentation [here](https://campusrover.github.io/PupperPy/)*

 ## Install Notes For Laptop Bluetooth controller
 - in order to install pybluez you may first need to install libbluetooth-dev